ClairBerlin/clair-ttn/README.md

 ## TTN Node Management Tools

-The Node Management allow batch registration of sensor nodes in both the clair stack and a corresponding TTN-v3 application.
+The Node Management allow batch registration of sensor nodes in both the clair stack and a corresponding TTN-v3 application, as well as importing sensor data from the [TTN storage integration](https://www.thethingsindustries.com/docs/integrations/storage/).

 ### Device Registration